-Symptoms of COVID-19 can be found at: https://www2.hse.ie/conditions/covid19/symptoms/overview/

-Note that the list of symptoms of COVID-19 has been expanded since the arrival of the Delta variant.
+Symptoms of COVID-19 can be found at: https://www2.hse.ie/conditions/covid19/symptoms/overview/ Note that the list of symptoms of COVID-19 has been expanded since the arrival of the Delta variant.

-What procedure should be followed if an employee or student falls ill with COVID-19 symptoms while at work/college?
+What procedure should be followed if an employee or student falls ill with COVID-19 symptoms while at work/in the centre/college?

-Each HEI should have a COVID-19 plan which outlines the college procedure including availability of an isolation room and the location of additional PPE (if required).
+Each ETB should have a COVID-19 Response Plan which outlines the centre's/college's procedure including availability of an isolation room and the location of additional PPE (if required).